MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 ## Timing Rules

-* Timing starts on the first frame of movement after world creation.
-	- The pause menu and changing perspectives do not count as movement.
+### Timing starts when:
+* Any input, except changing perspective, opening chat, or the pause menu.
+* Any sort of player movement, or if the player takes damage that has any form of knockback.
-	- For cooperative runs, timing starts when the first player moves.
+* For cooperative runs, timing starts when any of the players performs one of the actions mentioned above.
-	- Opening your inventory, punching, and mining all count as movement.
+### Notes/Exceptions:
+* If the player spawns inside a block and gets pushed by it, the timer does not start.
+* Inputs that have no effect, such as right clicking nothing, do not start the timer.
+* On runs played using touchscreen, time starts when the action takes place, and not when a button is touched.
 * You may wait for a reasonable amount of time at the start of your run for the world to load.
 * Full game runs time with full second precision.
-Milliseconds will be used, however, in the case of a tie.
+In the case of a tie, runs will be timed with millisecond precision.
 * Individual level runs are timed with millisecond precision.

 ## World Creation Rules